viperisopp/data-analysis-practice/README.md

 ## Contributing

-If you somehow, somewhere, somewhy happen to stumble on this repo and want to help a learning developer out, feel free to fork the repo and submit pull requests to improve this format
+If you somehow, somewhere, somewhy happen to stumble on this repo and want to help a learning developer out, feel free to fork the repo and submit pull requests to improve this format.

 ## License
 This project is Licensed under the MIT License.